IrvanFza/ht-booking-api/README.md

 That command will require you to enter the master key.
 Please contact the project owner to get the master key.

 ## API Usage
-The API provides two primary endpoints for managing reservations.
+The API provides one primary endpoint to create and update the booking data:

-### Create Reservation

-* Endpoint: `/api/v1/reservations`
+* Endpoint: `/api/v1/bookings`
 * Method: `POST`
 * Example Payloads: